Why is there a need for a Families Work Group?

 As we work towards these goals we:

 - Recognize that poverty and structural inequity are at the heart of issues facing many families.
-Our working group cannot solve these issues, but we also cannot ignore them.
+Our work group cannot solve these issues, but we also cannot ignore them.

-- Are committed to involving families in our discussions; our working group includes members that have direct experience with the system and our working group members are encouraged to have discussions with families.
+- Are committed to involving families in our discussions; our work group includes members that have direct experience with the system and our work group members are encouraged to have discussions with families.

 - Have identified some initial strategies that may address the challenges presented by our focus areas, which include creating a Youth and Family Bill of Rights, developing an orientation process, offering and expanding family support groups, and reimagining the family team meeting.
 We continue to assess several ideas as we prioritize our plan.